Calf injuries not involving the Achilles tendon

 Posterior calf injuries are common and occur in both competitive and recreational athletes, and active laborers.
 The major posterior calf muscles include the gastrocnemius, soleus, popliteal, and plantaris muscles.
 These muscles primarily perform active plantarflexion of the ankle and are typically injured during ballistic movements.
 Patients with posterior calf injuries present with limping, swelling of the posterior calf, and significant pain at the time of injury.

 This topic will review common and important posterior calf injuries, including the mechanisms of injury, diagnosis, and management.
 Achilles tendon and other leg injuries are discussed separately.
-(See "Achilles tendinopathy and tendon rupture" and "Ankle sprain" and "Overview of ankle fractures in adults".)
+(See "Achilles tendinopathy and tendon rupture" and "Ankle sprain in adults" and "Overview of ankle fractures in adults".)

 EPIDEMIOLOGY AND RISK FACTORS